Review - 'Pretty Woman: The Musical' starring Danny Mac and Aimie Atkinson

 Jerry Mitchell, who has previously been responsible as director and/or choreographer to such film to hit stage properties as Kinky Boots, Legally Blonde, The Full Monty, Hairspray and Dirty Rotten Scoundrels, knows just how to make these transformations work.
 He ups the energy and momentum throughout.
 If Bryan Adams and Jim Vallance's score lacks serious break-out hits of its own, there's at least a curtain call reprise of Roy Orbison's famous 1964 hit single that gave the original film its title to send you out on a high.

-Pretty Woman: The Musical is booking at the Piccadilly Theatre until 2nd January 2021.
+Pretty Woman: The Musical is at the Savoy Theatre.

 Pretty Woman: The Musical tickets are available now.